By Ana Jovicic, for Summersalt Yoga

 Disengage from hurtful interaction

-If you’ve passed that distressing point of befriending your core feelings, you’ve probably discovered that there is a sadness below your anger, or a fear hidden behind your frustration.
-When you become aware of that, there will be no urge for revenge, no need for blaming others or being forceful in a situation.
+If you’ve passed that distressing point of befriending your core feelings, you’ve probably discovered that there is a sadness below your anger or fear hidden behind your frustration.
+When you become aware of that, there will be no urge for revenge, no need for blaming others, or being forceful in a situation.
 You’ll just want to take care of yourself.
 That usually involves lovingly disengaging from toxic interactions and getting back to your unmet needs.

 Loving your Self and your Life

 Ask yourself how can you maintain your boundaries?
 What do you need for emotional healing?
 What kind of support do you crave?
 What circumstances make it easier for you to feel gratitude and joy, to connect to yourself and others?
 Maybe you can invest time in your favorite hobby, maybe you can take to your mat and explore yourself through the flow of yoga.
 If you’re feeling truly lost, maybe you can do the most courageous thing ever and seek help.

 What the hell even happened here?
 Ask yourself what’s under the surface of that distressing situation: Why were you engaged in a certain type of relationship?
 Were you the one who let something painful happen to you?
 What were your expectations based on?
 What are your common “hot buttons?”